WireGuard vs OpenVPN: Speed vs. Security

 Compatibility

 If you’re a casual user, like most people on the internet, you shouldn’t have a problem with compatibility with either of these protocols.
-NordVPN, which offers both protocols for a variety of operating systems and platforms, is one of the most frequently used VPNs available.
-While using NordVPN on both computers and mobile devices, users can manually switch between both protocols.
+NordVPN, which offers both protocols for various operating systems and platforms, is one of the most frequently used VPNs available.
+Users can manually switch between both protocols while using NordVPN on computers and mobile devices.

 Your VPN can even be installed on your router to cover all your devices simultaneously.
 If you’re a programmer or developer, you may need to look more into the compatibility features of both protocols, but for the average person, you won’t need to worry.